 It shouldn’t matter how you are consuming the mangos or the weed, whether you want to chug some mango juice and then take a dab, or eat dried mango chunks and then eat an edible.
 As long as it all makes it into your system simultaneously, the terpenes should mingle accordingly.

 Mango isn’t the only food containing myrcene, even though it’s the only one associated with weed.
 Other natural foods contain traces of myrcene, and some even include much more than mangos do.
 Consider snacking on these the next time you feel like tolerance is getting in the way of your high.

-Broccoli is high in a terpene called beta-caryophyllene, which is in marijuana.
-Because of this, people believe broccoli may combine with terpenes in marijuana to increase or alter the effects of smoking.
+Broccoli is high in a terpene called beta-caryophyllene, which is in cannabis.
+Because of this, people believe broccoli may combine with terpenes in cannabis to increase or alter the effects of smoking.